AdobeDocs/campaign.en/help/v8/config/external-accounts.md

     * **[!UICONTROL AWS Region]**: Learn more on AWS regions in [Amazon documentation](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/){target="_blank"}.

-    * The **[!UICONTROL Use server side encryption]** checkbox allows you to store your file in S3 encrypted mode.
+    * The **[!UICONTROL Use server-side encryption]** checkbox allows you to store your file in S3 encrypted mode.
 Learn how to find the access key ID and secret access key in [Amazon documentation](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys){target="_blank"}.

 * **Azure Blob Storage** - The **Azure** external account can be used to import or export data to Adobe Campaign using a **[!UICONTROL Transfer file]** workflow activity.
 To configure the **Azure** external account to work with Adobe Campaign, you need to provide the following details: